Technology-Notes/nvidia-docker-wiki/NVIDIA-Container-Runtime-on-Jetson.md

 Note that the decode, vic and display functionality can be accessed from software using the associated gstreamer plugins available as part of the GStreamer version 1.0 based accelerated solution in L4T.

 In terms of camera input, USB cameras are supported, but CSI cameras are NOT.
 In order to access USB cameras from inside the container, the user needs to mount the device node that gets dynamically created when a camera is plugged in – eg: /dev/video0.
 This can be accomplished using the --device option supported by docker as documented here: https://docs.docker.com/engine/reference/commandline/run/#add-host-device-to-container---device

+Note that use of DLA from within the container has not been validated.